 Through the CyberCorps™ Scholarship for Service Program, the National Science Foundation (NSF) has partnered with Georgetown University provide scholarships to students to earn degrees critical for cybersecurity in exchange for service in the form of employment in a governmental cybersecurity position.
 This national program is designed to educate the individuals who will design and protect the nation’s critical information infrastructure, define the policies, and write the laws that govern and protect this infrastructure, and educate the nation’s future generations of cybersecurity professionals.

 - Program for Jewish Civilization

 A certificate or minor in Jewish civilization allows undergraduates to obtain an interdisciplinary perspective on Judaism and the Jewish people with a special emphasis on Jewish civilization and its interrelationship with other cultures.
-Students are required to to conduct research on a topic related to Jewish civilization under the supervision of a faculty member associated with the Program.
+Students are required to conduct research on a topic related to Jewish civilization under the supervision of a faculty member associated with the Program.

 - Tocqueville Forum: “On the Roots of American Democracy”

-The Tocqueville Student Fellows Program enables Georgetown undergraduate students that are strongly interested in the Tocqueville Forum more deeply to explore the themes and questions of at the heart of the American democracy.
+The Tocqueville Student Fellows Program enables Georgetown undergraduate students that are strongly interested in the Tocqueville Forum more deeply to explore the themes and questions at the heart of the American democracy.
 Membership is selective, and admission reflects an accomplishment.
 Student Fellows will be given many opportunities to learn about America’s founding principles and their roots in the Western tradition.